 You can select a part of the sound when dragging the mouse with pressed button.
 The selected part can be played with the playing buttons under the waveform.
 You can play the sound faster or slower with the tool under the playing buttons, just like in the scene playing window.
 If you click on an existing selection, near its border, you can replace that border, otherwise you make a whole new selection.
 The position and size of the selection can be set numerically with the Block begin: and Block length : input fields.
-With Align menu, you can set the measuring unit of the positioning, it can be samples, frames or seconds.
+With Align to: menu, you can set the measuring unit of the positioning, it can be samples, frames or seconds.

-With the Clear: Phonemes you can erase the contents of the Phonemes row and the recognized letters, and the Clear: Words button erases the Words row, both works on the selected region.
+With the Clear: Phonemes button you can erase the contents of the Phonemes row and the recognized letters, and the Clear: Words button erases the Words row, both works on the selected region.

-You can mark a position of the sound with a name entered to the Base name :.
-The New base left button puts a mark to the left hand side edge of the selection, and the New base right puts it to the right hand side edge.
-The base is usable as a starting position of the sound in the scene, to use this, enter a slash (/) and the name of the mark after the name of the sound into the exposure sheet.
-The base is represented by a vertical bar and by its name on the waveform, you can replace this with pressed left button of the mouse.
+The New base left button puts a mark to the beginning of the selection, and the New base right puts it to the end.
+This base position is usable as a starting reference in the exposure sheet.
+To use this in the exposure sheet, enter a slash (/) and the name of the mark after the name of the sound.
+The base is represented by a vertical bar tagged by its name over the waveform, you can replace this by clicking and dragging it with pressed left button of the mouse.
 To select only, use the right hand side button.
 The selected base can be renamed with the Rename button and you can delete it with the Remove button.
 With the Fit block button you can extend the edges of the existing selection into the nearest bases.

 4. Click on the loaded sound in the right hand side list.
 Its waveform appears on the display.

 5. Select a region inside of the sound with the mouse.